Warning: Don’t Do This In A Blog Post or you just may be setting yourself up for a major lawsuit.

 Even “Giving credit” is not enough to save you from a lawsuit.
 You can give all the credit you want to someone, but if you did not have their permission to use the photo, you expose yourself to liability for copyright infringement.
 Which is why they had to ask permission to use it.

 Using images will definitely increase traffic to your blog, they keep the attention of your readers longer and if they are pretty pictures, most likely they will be shared across other Social Media platforms especially on Pinterest boards.
 These shared images can also link viewers back to your blog so they can read and see more.

-If you are not a great photographer or don’t have fancy camera skills, here are 5 great sites that I have personally used to get beautiful, free and legal photos to use on your blog.
+If you are not a great photographer or don’t have fancy camera skills, here are a few great sites that I have personally used to get beautiful, free and legal photos to use on your blog.

 13 thoughts on “Warning: Don’t Do This In A Blog Post”

 This is a listing of sites with free photos.
 Some of those you named are there.

 Thank you Felicia, I will add them to the list.

 Thanks.
 I was not familiar with 3 of them.
 Yours is a great picture so no wonder!
 It is always nice to be asked.